Master of Landscape Architecture

 The Iowa State University Department of Landscape Architecture offers the accredited professional Master of Landscape Architecture (MLA) degree.
 The department also participates in joint degrees with the Department of Community and Regional Planning (MLA/MCRP) and with the interdisciplinary Master of Urban Design (MLA/MUD) and Master of Design in Sustainable Environments (MLA/MDesSE).

-The application deadline is January 15 each year for consideration for fall admission.
-Applications received by January 15 will have the best opportunities for financial assistance.
-Applications received after January 15 will be reviewed on an individual basis.
+The application deadlines are January 15 for consideration for fall admission and October 15 for consideration for spring admission.
+Applications received by the above deadlines will have the best opportunities for financial assistance.
+Applications received after the above deadlines will be reviewed on an individual basis.
+Admission to the spring semester will be considered for applicants with developed design representation skills.

 Application Submission Process